 You must have superuser privileges to run smsconfig.
-For more information and examples, refer to the System Management Services (SMS) 1.1 Installation Guide and Release Notes, smsconfig man page and see "Management Network Services" on page 107.
+For more information and examples, refer to the System Management Services (SMS) 1.2 Installation Guide and Release Notes for the Sun Fire 15K/12K Systems, smsconfig man page and see "Management Network Services" on page 108.